-A shotgun roll is a roll of regularly circulating U.S. coins which has been tightly wrapped with tamper-evident ends by a bank or minting authority.
-Although the term "shotgun roll" used to refer to a roll of double length and value, nowadays the double rolls are called "double shotgun rolls" and single, normal rolls are simply "shotgun rolls."
+A shotgun roll is a roll of regularly circulating U.S. coins which have been tightly wrapped with tamper-evident ends by a bank or minting authority.
+Although the term "shotgun roll" used to refer to a roll of double length and value, nowadays the double rolls are called "double shotgun rolls" and single, standard rolls are simply "shotgun rolls."
 Find out how many coins are in each type of roll of U.S. coins.

 Are Shotgun Rolls Really Unsearched?

 Unfortunately, a coin rolling machine that produces these tightly wrapped coin roll ends can be purchased for under $400.
-It doesn't take any special mechanical knowledge or materials to run the machine.
+It doesn't take any specialized mechanical knowledge or materials to run the machine.
 Therefore, anybody with the money to buy one can make their own shotgun rolls of coins.

-A bait coin is a common coin that is specifically placed at the end of the roll facing out so the buyer can see it.
+A bait coin is a common coin that is individually placed at the end of the roll facing out so the buyer can see it.
 For example, an average circulated 1909 VDB Lincoln wheat cent has a value of less than ten dollars.
 An average circulated 1909-S VDB Lincoln wheat cent has a value of almost $700.
 The only way to tell the difference between the two is to inspect both the obverse and the reverse of the coin.

 The Bottom Line on Shotgun Coin Rolls

 There is no definitive way to determine if a shotgun roll of coins is authentically unsearched.
 From my conversations with a variety of coin dealers, there is no such thing as an unsearched roll of coins.